fniessink/toisto/README.md

 ## How it works

-Kieli presents words and phrases in Dutch and Finnish for you to translate.
+Toisto presents words and phrases in Dutch and Finnish for you to translate.
 Words and phrases are sorted by 'progress'.
 When you translate a word or phrase correctly, its progress increases, otherwise it decreases.
 Words and phrases are sorted by progress so that the ones with the lowest score are presented to you first.
-When you stop the program (hit Ctrl-C or Ctrl-D), progress is saved in a file named `.kieli-progress.json` in your home folder.
+When you stop the program (hit Ctrl-C or Ctrl-D), progress is saved in a file named `.toisto-progress.json` in your home folder.